Annalena Tonelli

+In February 2020, the Bishop of Forlì-Bertinoro, Livio Corazza, and Bishop of Djibouti, Giorgio Bertin, has jointly initiated the preliminary steps of opening Tonelli's cause for beatification.

 Biography

 Annalena Tonelli was born in 1943 in Forlì, Italy.
 She studied Law, becoming a lawyer after graduation.

 After "six years of service to poor people of the suburbs, to orphan children, mentally or physically disabled or abused kids" of her own town, in 1969, the then 25-year-old Tonelli went to Africa supported by the Committee Against World Hunger of Forlì, that she had helped to start its activity.